 Others are much less advanced in their building and equipment management.
 But these businesses still need effective digital data and controls to maximise performance and efficiency of their assets and teams.

-> With a flexible, cloud-based CAFM, companies without smart building infrastructure in place, can still establish the framework, process and
+With a flexible, cloud-based CAFM, companies without smart building infrastructure in place, can still establish the framework and process to make this happen.

-> 9 ways a CAFM can make businesses more sustainable
+9 ways a CAFM can make businesses more sustainable

 More control and visibility over the supply chain is vital if we’re going to make the right decisions for the environment and prove compliance with regulations when required.
 Choose a CAFM to help you manage record-keeping around different suppliers.
 Ensure you have up-to-date details about their sustainability certifications and accreditation in place, et KPIs and measure performance so that you can meet environmental standards like ISO 14001:2105 in the future.